Welcome to the connections preference process for the 2023-2024 school year! This page will be updated as new information comes.

 STEAM - Photography (8th grade)*

 This course is a year-long pathway that’s part of the STEAM program at Trickum.
 Students will spend one semester exploring photojournalism, learning basic photo composition and digital editing related to reporting, and visual storytelling that may incorporate audio, video, or other multimedia components.
 Students will spend the other semester learning the basics of photography as an art form.
 This part of the course will address alternative photo processes and aesthetic principles as they relate to composition, space, exposure, light and color.
 Both semesters will be taught as hand-on, project-based workshops.
 Student cameras are not required but highly recommended (cell phone cameras are acceptable).
-Students must complete the STEAM/Photography Interest Form and secure minimum one teacher recommendation to be considered for the class.
+Students must complete the STEAM/Photography Interest Form and secure a minimum of one teacher recommendation to be considered for the class.

 Yearbook (8th grade)*